 Fees also vary considerably by field of study.
-Figure 5.3 shows the variation for first-entry university undergraduate programs, while Figure 5.4 shows tuition for programs that are primarily second-entry university professional programs.
-Note that these figures include only tuition and not mandatory fees; this is because Statistics Canada produces data on average mandatory fees (which run to about \$800 per year on average) but does not break them down by field of study.
-Figure 5.3 demonstrates that the median program price across the main fields of study in Canada (Business, Science, Social Science and Humanities) is in the low \$6,000s.
-Even adding on the \$900 or so from ancillary fees not shown here would only bring the median tuition fee to somewhere around \$7,000, or about 10% lower than the national averages noted in Figures 5.1 and 5.2.
+Figure 5.3 shows the variation for first-entry university undergraduate programs, while figure 5.4 shows tuition for programs that are primarily second-entry university professional programs.
+Note that these figures include only tuition and not mandatory fees; this is because Statistics Canada produces data on average mandatory fees (which run to about \$800 per year) but does not break them down by field of study.
+Figure 5.3 demonstrates that the median program price across three main fields of study in Canada (science, social science, and humanities) is in the low \$6,000s, with business just over \$7,000.
+Even adding on the \$900 or so from ancillary fees would only bring the median tuition fee to somewhere around \$7,000, or about 10% lower than the national averages noted in figures 5.1 and 5.2.

-The reason for this gap is simple: there are a small number of professional programs which charge fees dramatically over the median: over \$22,000 per year in Dentistry, over \$14,500 in Medicine and nearly \$13,000 in Law.
-Even with relatively small numbers of students, these fee levels push the average up significantly.
+The reason for this gap is simple: a small number of professional programs charge fees dramatically over the median: over \$24,000 per year in dentistry, over \$15,000 in medicine and nearly \$13,000 in law.
+Even with relatively small numbers of students, these fee levels push the overall average up significantly.

-Figure 5.3 - Average Tuition Fees, by Field of Study, First-Entry Undergraduate Programs, 2020-21
+Figure 5.3: Average Tuition Fees, by Field of Study, First-Entry Undergraduate Programs, 2022-23

-Figure 5.4 - Average Tuition Fees, by Field of Study, Second-Entry Professional Undergraduate Programs, 2020-21
+Figure 5.4: Average Tuition Fees, by Field of Study, Second-Entry Professional Undergraduate Programs, 2022-23

 Domestic tuition fees are only part of the story.
-As we saw in chapter 1, international student numbers have been increasing in recent years, and Chapter 4 demonstrated that international student tuition dollars have become an increasingly important source of funding for universities and colleges.
-As Figure 5.5 shows, the increasing funds are coming not just from larger numbers of students, but also from increased fees as well.
-Whereas domestic undergraduate student tuition has increased at roughly inflation plus 2% until quite recently, international undergraduate student tuition fees have been rising at inflation plus 5%.
-Over time, the effect of compounding means those two numbers separate at an accelerated pace.
-In 2021-22, international student tuition averaged \$33,623 per year, up from just \$17,399 (in inflation-adjusted dollars) in 2006-07.
-International fees are now approximately five times domestic fees; fifteen years ago it was just three times domestic fees.
-Notably, this rise in fees has gone in tandem with regular double-digit increases in international student numbers: there is no sign yet that Canadian institutions are pricing themselves out of the market.
+As we saw in chapter 1, international student numbers have been increasing, and chapter 4 demonstrated that international student tuition dollars have become a vital source of funding for universities and colleges.
+As figure 5.5 shows, the increasing funds are coming not just from larger numbers of students, but also from increased fees.
+Domestic undergraduate student tuition increased at roughly inflation plus 2% until quite recently before falling (due mainly to policy changes in Ontario) international undergraduate student tuition fees, on the other hand, have been rising at inflation plus 5%.
+The effect of compounding is that those two numbers separate at an accelerated pace.
+In 2022-23, international student tuition averaged \$36,123 per year, up from \$18,540 (in inflation-adjusted dollars) in 2006-07.
+International fees are now approximately five times domestic fees while fifteen years ago they were just three times domestic fees.
+Notably, this rise in fees has gone in tandem with regular double-digit increases in international student numbers: there is no sign yet that Canadian institutions are pricing themselves out of the market, although there are increasing pressures from communities around the number of international students being recruited in the wake of various housing crises.